itarazi-te/Tgw-Topology/ReadMe.md

 ## Network topology viewer
+Note: Please use python version 3.10 or higher
 ## Generate python code from proto files:

 You can use the files from the repo or generate again by running the following command: